ImagingDataCommons/highdicom/docs/seg.rst

 "label map" method to pass multiple segments but must instead stack them along axis 3.

-The example below shows a simple example of construction a fractional seg representing a probabilistic segmentation of the liver.
+The example below shows a simple example of constructing a fractional seg representing a probabilistic segmentation of the liver.

 .. code-block:: python